MyRepublic to launch mobile services in Singapore in Q1 next year: CEO

 MyRepublic CEO Malcolm Rodrigues said during a press briefing announcing the investment that it was initially looking to launch mobiles services in Singapore, via a mobile virtual networking operator (MVNO) model in partnership with a local telco.

-But the thinking “shifted” internally, and it now plans to launch mobile services in all four markets it is currently in - Singapore, Australia, Indonesia and New Zealand, he said.
+But the thinking “shifted” internally, and it now plans to launch mobile services in all four markets it is currently in - Singapore, Australia, Indonesia and New Zealand - instead of a single market, he said.

 As a result, Mr Rodrigues added, plans to launch its mobile services in Singapore will be held over to the first quarter of next year, while Australia and Indonesia will also have access to these services by the middle of next year.